dranidis/covid-19-plots/README.md

   -i, --interactive     open interactive python console after parsing the
                         files
   --csv                 generate CSV output
-  -p, --plot            time plots of cases/deaths/recoveries/active.
-Choose
-                        plots to skip with the --skip flag -a, --animate         animate new numbers/total numbers.
-Choose which numbers to plot with the --number flag -n [NUMBER], --number [NUMBER]
+  -n [NUMBER], --number [NUMBER]
                         number to animate 0:cases, 1:deaths, 2:recovered,
                         3:active